GardenSnake/GardenSnake.github.io/CONTRIBUTING.md

 _A collaborative web project._

 This project helps newcomers get right into programming with other people and make something amazing happen.
 If you're new to GitHub, go through the [README.md page](https://github.com/GardenSnake/GardenSnake.github.io/blob/master/README.md) first to understand how to make changes and submit your results.
-Then begin to work on any of the beginner projects below:
+Then begin to work on any of the beginner projects below.  [(Our discord server here.)](https://discordapp.com/invite/yjwTHpK)

 ## Beginner Projects:
 Here's a list of beginner projects that are open for everyone to try and improve.
 Find the appropriate files in the repository and start writing code.